ba-lab/Resources-ProteinStructurePrediction/README.md

 * "Achieving Your Childhood Dreams" by Prof. Randy Paush's [youtube](https://www.youtube.com/watch?v=ji5_MqicxSo)
 * Nature's guide for mentors [article](https://www.nature.com/articles/447791a)
 * Peer review: a flawed process (the least worst we have) [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1420798/)

+"There are some category of problems that require industry-scale training resources, for sure.
+But there is no shortage of problems where a single GPU is all you need to make significant progress.
+The main thing that’s holding back AI research right now is not a lack of hardware, it’s a lack of diversity of thought.
+If you have limited resources, don’t spend your time worrying about GPUs, rather, spend it worrying whether you’re working on the right problem and asking the right questions." - François Chollet.